shipuicom/core/README.md

   - [ ] Add support for row resizing
   - [ ] Improve support for sorting with a built in sort using attribute on the column
 - [ ] spk-select feature: add support for custom filter predicates on inlineSearch
+- [ ] When using wildcard searching in spk-select and spk-menu sort the closet match to the top of the list
 - [ ] Add flat and raised versions of alerts
 - [ ] Create simple chart components
   - [ ] Line chart